Robinyo/ionic-angular-schematics/README.md

 ### Generating Pages and Services

-You can use the Schematics CLI to generate Ionic components:
+You can use the Schematics CLI to generate Ionic pages:

 ```bash
 schematics @ionic-angular/schematics:page --name my-new-page
 ```

-You can use the `ng generate` (or just `ng g`) command to generate Ionic components:
+You can use the `ng generate` (or just `ng g`) command to generate Ionic pages:

 ```bash
 ng generate page --collection=@ionic-angular/schematics my-new-page